 Rendering of the main sanctuary at St. Paul Lutheran Church, Sarasota (1); refreshment stand at the 1964–1965 New York World's Fair (2).
 Images courtesy Library of Congress, Victor A. Lundy Archive, Prints & Photographs Division; Photo by Louis Checkman (2).

 Victor Alfred Lundy was born on February 1, 1923, in New York City to Russian immigrant parents.
 In 1939, he enrolled at New York University to study Beaux-Arts architecture.
 Although his education (but not his prolific sketching) was interrupted by a stint in the U.S. 26th Infantry Division during WWII, he returned to the States to continue his studies at the Harvard Graduate School of Design under Walter Gropius and Marcel Breuer.
-Per a biographic sketch provided by advocacy and education nonprofit Architecture Sarasota, Lundy was the self-proclaimed “wild man” among his peers at the GSD, establishing himself as an “unconventional designer, employing a highly personal, sculptural approach to form and space making that distinguished his work throughout his long career.”
+Per a biographic sketch provided by advocacy and education nonprofit Architecture Sarasota, Lundy was the self-proclaimed “wild man” among his peers, establishing himself as an “unconventional designer, employing a highly personal, sculptural approach to form and space making that distinguished his work throughout his long career.”

 Sarasota School architects (Victor Lundy, Gene Leedy, William Rupp, Edward Seibert, Bert Brosmith, and Paul Rudolph).
 Photo courtesy of Architecture Sarasota